M0kcry/Notes-THM/Complete-Beginner-Path/Cryptography/Hashing - Crypto 101.md

 A hash function takes some input data of any size, and creates a summary or "digest" of that data.
 The output is a fixed size.
 It’s hard to predict what the output will be for any input and vice versa.
 Good hashing algorithms will be (relatively) fast to compute, and slow to reverse (Go from output and determine input).
 Any small change in the input data (even a single bit) should cause a large change in the output.

 The output of a hash function is normally raw bytes, which are then encoded.
 Common encodings for this are base 64 or hexadecimal.
 Decoding these won’t give you anything useful.

+# Why should I care ?

+Hashing is used very often in cyber security.
+When you logged into TryHackMe, that used hashing to verify your password.
+When you logged into your computer, that also used hashing to verify your password.
+You interact indirectly with hashing more than you would think, mostly in the context of passwords.